The Hemodialysis Technician Training program is designed to prepare students for employment as hemodialysis technicians

-Click here to download a PDF brochure for the Hemodialysis Technician program.
+Click here to download a PDF brochure for complete information including costs.

 Students enrolling in any Health Science Education program must undergo a Level II criminal background check and drug screening, per the Joint Commission.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.

 Adobe Reader is required to view the pdf file above.
 If you do not already have Adobe Reader, click on the icon below.